Vafa-Andalibi/google-tasks-autoscheduler/README.md

 - Set the `target_calendar` variable to the calendar-ID of the new calendar
 - In the script page, select `Resources` then `Advanced Google Services` and enable `Calendar API` and `Tasks API` in the list.
 - Then go to `console.cloud.google.com` and select `APIs & Services` in the menu bar and then select `Dashboard`.
 Click on `Enable APIS AND SERVICES`.
 Search for `Google Calendar API` then click and enable it.
 Do the same thing for `Tasks API`.
+- Setting up the trigger: go to the script page, select `Edit`, then `Current project's triggers`, then `No triggers set up.
+Click here to add one now.`.
+Select `event creator` under `Run` and `from calendar` under `Events`.
+Click Save.
 - By default the working hours in this script is from `9:00-23:00`.
 If you want to change this, search for `working_start_time` and `working_end_time` parameters and change them accordingly.

   (Optional) Set the values of these parameters: